RyterINC/thedevopsreport/content/blog/Docker-Getting-Started.md

 Now that we have a working image that can run a working container, let's push it to a repo

 go to [docker hubs website](https://hub.docker.com/) and create an account.
-Once you do that, run `docker login` on your terminal.
+Once you do that, run `docker login` on your terminal and log in with your dockerhub creds.
 We then need to `docker tag` our image in order to associate it with our account.

 `docker tag docker-getting-started:latest ryterinc/docker-getting-started:latest`
 "ryterinc" in this case is my dockerhub username, you would replace this with yours.